curateteaching/digitalpedagogy/keywords/interface.md

 * Copy of Artifact: See assignment in Source URL blog post.
 * Creator: Ryan Cordell (Northeastern University)

 “The candle is a non-textual medium that has profoundly affected the texts we have inherited from previous generations," observes Ryan Cordell.
-Undergraduates in his "Technologies of Text" course write with quills and ink for one class period in the dark at a table lit by candles.
+Undergraduates in his "Technologies of Text" course for one class period in the dark at a table lit by candles.
 A fire marshal with an extinguisher at his hip monitors the scrivening, which is held in a windowless, enclosed room.
 Students discover that bookmaking is a laborious process when they transcribe a text of their choice from the *Norton Anthology.*  Hands cramp.
 Eyes strain.
 Backs tire.
-Ink might get knocked over.
 This assignment historicizes the physical labor of writing.
 Just as with hand-coding websites, scrivening prompts interface awareness.

 <!-- #2  -->
 ### Close Reading *House of Leaves* using collage and Tumblr
 ![screenshot](images/interface-HoL-Douglass-Pokornowski.png)